A World of Opportunities

 Plays and Productions

-Every child gets to take part in putting on lots of different plays and musicals.
+Every child gets to take part in putting on plays and musical performances.
 These are loved by parents and help build the children’s confidence.
 Some plays are put on by classes and others by a group of classes or an after school club.
 Our school really specialises in the performing arts.
 Come and see one of our fabulous productions!

 Residential Courses and Educational Visits

 Children’s experience of life is extended by taking them out of school on day visits.
 These begin at an early age and are closely linked to the work of the class.
-The Year 6 children experience a residential visit to Barton Camp for a week in September and the Year 4 children have a shorter 3 day stay at the Dean Fields Study Centre.
-Popular day trip visits include Avon Valley Railway, Bristol Zoo, The Docks and St Fagans and the Big Pit.
+The Year 6 children experience a residential visit for a 3 days at the start of term 1 where they take part in a wide range of activities including tobogganing and archery to name but a few.
+Popular day trip visits include Avon Valley Railway, Weston beach, The Docks and St Fagans and the Big Pit.

 Health Week is held every year and involves trying lots of new sport and healthy activities.
 We hold sports days, try different foods, have picnics, and have visits from other sports providers.
 A great chance to shine on your own or as part of a team!

 During health week we also hold our annual 'Sports Awards Evening' where some of the children are invited to come and celebrate their achievements and contributions to sport in school over the past year.
 It is a wonderful black tie event!

 At St.Peter's we are addicted to reading.
 We love old books, new books, funny books, scary books, information books - any books!
 Each year the Literacy Team run a fabulous book week which is always launched with a character day!
 All of the children and staff dress up, share stories, do a book sale and have a story time in different classes which the children can choose where to visit.